mapuchuu/MiniBusBoard/README.md

 ## MiniBusBoard
 ### Real-time Bus Arrival Display with ESP32, AWS Lambda, and OneBusAway API

 MiniBusBoard is a budget ESP32-powered display that provides live bus arrivals for any stop in Seattle.
-Unlike standard transit apps, it filters out canceled arrivals, so users only see buses that are actually coming.
+Unlike standard transit apps, MBB filters out *scheduled* arrivals, so users only see buses that are tied to real buses with updating GPS.
 This project was inspired by the lack of real-time arrival boards in my metro region.
-MiniBusBoard brings accurate arrival times to any stop for just $16 in hardware:
+With just $16 worth of hardware, MiniBusBoard brings accurate arrival times to any stop.

-1x ESP32 Microcontroller
+ - 1x ESP32 Microcontroller
-2x SSD1306OLED Display
+ - 2x SSD1306OLED Display
-1x LCD 16x2 (I2C)
+ - 1x LCD 16x2 (I2C)
-1x Membrane Keypad
+ - 1x Membrane Keypad
-1x Potentiometer (optional)
+ - 1x Potentiometer (optional)
-1x any 5V supply
+ - 1x any 5V supply

 This version works for the Puget Sound region, but it can be configured to work for any of the following transit regions.